FoRTE-Research/afl/readme.md

 # FoRTE-Research's AFL
 This repository contains several modified versions of AFL for input collection, trace speed evaluation, and instrumentation.

-**NOTE:** This software is strictly a research prototype.
+**DISCLAIMER:** This software is strictly a research prototype.

 ## Table of contents:
 * [Getting Started](#getting-started)